cjorosco/Portfolio/Project3_CKD_EDA/README.md

 ### Results:

 The project is an analysis of several datasets to include data files from the CDC Surveillance System, (Chronic Kidney Disease (CKD) Surveillance System, n.d.-b), datasets fromt he CDC Stats by States, (NCHS Pressroom - Stats of the States, n.d.), CDC National Health Center Statistics (NHANES - About the National Health and Nutrition Examination Survey, n.d.), Comorbidity in Chronic Kidney Disease (MacRae et al., 2020), and Trends in Referral Patterns to Nephrologists (Ghimire et al., 2022).
+The project consists of an analysis of the prevalence and awareness levels predominately using the data from the NHANES dataset.
+The Diabetes prevalences show an increase of 2.5% from 2009 - 2020.
+Whereas Hypertension rates have increased by 3.7 percent during the same timeframe.
+As for CKD, using the All-Stages values, there has been an increase of 12 percent from 2009 – 2020.
+For Stage 4 (eGFR 15-29) there has been an increase of 12 percent from 2009 – 2020 by itself.
+There a 5 stages of CKD, with Stage 5 indicating the need for dialysis or a kidney transplant.